Skip to main content

-Understanding Pilonidal Recurrence - Why it Happens and How to Prevent It
+Understanding Pilonidal Recurrence: Why It Happens and How to Prevent It

 Dealing with pilonidal disease can be frustrating, especially when it keeps coming back.
 Many people struggle with this condition returning even after treatment.